 There have been a few times that I needed to get a paint job done, but I had no primer.
 I thought about just using the regular white paint that I had on hand just to get the job done.
 I wondered, can I use white paint as primer?
 Here is what I found out after doing some research myself.

-You should not use white paint as primer, as primer has a higher concentration of solids plus it contains an adhesive binder and acts as a sealant.
+No, you should not use white paint as primer because white paint will not adhere and seal the surface as well as a good quality primer, resulting in early product failure.
+Primer has a higher concentration of solids plus it contains an adhesive binder and acts as a sealant.
 A good quality primer is designed to provide the final finish coat with a better bonding surface than the bare surface itself, unlike white paint.

 White Paint vs Primer